zpxp/cpp-di/README.md

 Add `-lcpp_di` to your compiler flags

 ### Advanced
-More complicated types can be constructed in the `Module::Load` implentation
+More complicated types can be constructed in the `Module::Load` implementation by passing a factory lambda to the `Register<>` function.
+Use this lambda along with the `cpp_di::Container& scope` scope argument to construct the required type.
 ```cpp
 void CompilationModule::Load()
 {